BM345/NagwaSchemas/question/README.md

 This simplifies the XML - removing unnecessary elements - and improves readability.

-### FITBQs become their own question type
+### Fill-In-The-Blanks questions become their own type

-So far, FITBQs (fill-in-the-blanks questions) have been made using the MCQ format.
+So far, fill-in-the-blanks questions have been made using the MCQ format.
 This is very non-ideal.
-Since we will probably want students to be able to drag and drop terms into the blanks of an FITBQ question (it will require a new XML structure to describe how to do this for a given question), and since there are quite a few FITBQs in the content, it makes sense to make these a new question type.

-### MRQs are now just a type of MCQ
+In the new format, there is a new question part type - the Complete-The-Sentence question part type - for this.
+The `<fillable_space>` element can be used to indicate where blanks are.
+Students can either drag and drop words or phrases into these spaces, or type answers in.

-MRQs (multiple-response questions) and MCQs (multiple-choice questions) become one and the same - both known as MCQs.
-This is because the only difference between them is that MCQs have one correct answer choice, and MRQs have more than one.
-MCQs are just the special case of an MRQ where n, the number of correct answer choices, equals 1.
+### MRQs and MCQs are merged

-MRQs can still be identified, because the number of `<choice>` elements with `is_correct_answer="true"` is greater than 1.
+The only difference between MRQs and MCQs is that MRQs can have more than one correct answer option.
+In the case where an MRQ is set to only have one answer option, it is the same as an MCQ.
+This is not a big enough difference to merit having separate question part types, so in the new format, these types become the same.